-Following the conclusion of the Uruguay Round the agenda of the World Trade Organisation (WTO) expanded to incorporate a number of environment related issues, such as services, intellectual property rights, and investment related measures.
+Following the conclusion of the Uruguay Round, the agenda of the World Trade Organization (WTO) expanded to incorporate a number of environment related issues, such as services, intellectual property rights, and investment related measures.
 The EU-funded CAT+E project (Concerted Action on Trade and Environment) aims to ensure dialogue and debate between European Research Institutes on these issues.
-Through a series of international conferences and publications, the CAT+E network analyses the current trade and environment agenda, strengthens co-oporation among European Research institutes and identifies needs for further research.
+Through a series of international conferences and publications, the CAT+E network analyses the current trade and environment agenda, strengthens co-operation among European Research institutes and identifies needs for further research.
 Ecologic's CAT+E reports are available for download.
 The trade and environment policy and research agendas have expanded rapidly in recent years.
-Following conclusion of the Uruguay Round the agenda of the World Trade Organisation (WTO) expanded to incorporate a number of environment related issues, such as services, intellectual property rights, or investment related measures.
+Following conclusion of the Uruguay Round, the agenda of the World Trade Organization (WTO) expanded to incorporate a number of environment related issues, such as services, intellectual property rights, or investment related measures.
 This rapid expansion of the trade and environment agenda has created a major area of research that is attracting researchers in virtually all member states.

-The EU-funded CAT+E projetct aims to ensure the debate between European research centres and to draw new participants into the process.
-The CAT+E network includes participants from almost every member state and also provides for dialogue with policy makers.
+The EU-funded CAT+E project aims to ensure the debate between European research centers and to draw new participants into the process.
+The CAT+E network includes participants from almost every member state and also provides for dialogue with policymakers.
 The concerted action will be structured around a series of substantive questions and will also respond to the dynamics of this evolving research agenda and generate new impulses for research.
 The major issues to be addressed are: issues arising from existing trade agreements, issues arising from related environmental policies and institutional issues.

 The objectives of CAT+E are:

 - To foster an in-depth debate on the broad range of issues arising in the trade and environment agenda involving policymakers, other stakeholders and researchers.

 - To hold annual members' meetings and conferences for three years to develop and focus research in the trade and environment agenda.